mssjo/form-utils/README.md

 be supplied as arguments to the`` `multibracket'`` macro.
 All FORM output that is not affected by the macro is printed without being changed.
 All `print` options (`+s` etc) are supported, but not options and abbreviations of `bracket`.
-Also, formal names of bracketed symbols may currently not include commas or asterisks (this may be fixed in the future).